omsmith/ims-lti/README.md

   # Check if the request is valid and if the outcomes service exists.
   if (!is_valid || !provider.outcome_service) return false

+  # Check if the outcome service supports the result data extension using the
+  # text format.
+Available formats include text and url.
+  console.log provider.outcome_service.supports_result_data('text')

   # Replace accepts a value between 0 and 1.
   provider.outcome_service.send_replace_result .5, (err, result) ->
     console.log result # True or false